coralproject/design/README.md

-The design process provides us with the appropriate techniques and tools to thoroughly assess the user's needs around a particular problem definition.
+The design process provides us with the appropriate techniques and tools to thoroughly assess the users' needs around a particular problem definition.
 This is especially useful when we want to:

  1. make a decision based on observational or subjective data.
  2. gather behavioral and attitudinal insights from users.